 - reading numerals with the purpose of seeing how many there should be

 - progressing from one more to bigger missing numbers

 - using fingers, visualising or counting on (this is the aspect of subtraction called 'complementary addition' or 'inverse of addition' and involves seeing numbers as parts within wholes)

 - noticing similarities and differences, and matching the 2D face of an object to an outline or silhouette

 Children can help to organise, count and make the labels for resources in the classroom, outdoors or a role play area, such as a shop.

 Labels showing different numbers, for example '10 pairs of scissors' or '110 pieces of Lego', can be used to differentiate challenges.
 Children can count as far as they can, just for fun.
 Number lines with numbers of dots under the numerals will help as a reference and giant 100 squares support counting to higher numbers.

 A number track is useful to count things onto.
 Children can identify the target number, count the objects onto the track, then count the empty spaces to find how many are missing.
-Outdoors, a 'checkpoint' of numbered spots can be used for large things like trucks (see photo).
+Objects can be placed on a 'checkpoint' of numbered spots (see photo).